PacktPublishing/Deep-Learning-with-TensorFlow-v-/README.md

-# Unity 5 for Beginners [Video]
+# Deep Learning with TensorFlow [Video]
-This is the code repository for [Unity 5 for Beginners [Video]](https://www.packtpub.com/game-development/unity-5-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781785286346), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Deep Learning with TensorFlow]](https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-tensorflow-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-Unity Fundamentals is an easy-to-follow exploration of the Unity foundations.
-It covers the core features every developer needs to know to work effectively.
-Using practical and hands-on examples, Alan Thorn explores how Unity can be applied creatively to build exciting games that sell.
+With deep learning going mainstream for making sense of data, getting accurate results using deep networks is possible.
+This video is your guide to explore possibilities with deep learning—it will enable you to understand data like never before.
+With efficiency and simplicity of TensorFlow, you will be able to process your data and gain insights which would change how you look at data.

+With this video, you will dig your teeth deeper into the hidden layers of abstraction using raw data.
+This video will offer you various complex algorithms for deep learning and various examples that use these deep neural networks.
+You will also learn how to train your machine to craft new features to make sense of deeper layers of data.
+During the video course, you will come across topics like logistic regression, convolutional neural networks, training deep networks, and so on.
+With the help of practical examples, the video will cover advanced multilayer networks, image recognition, and beyond.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Understand the foundations of Unity
-<LI>Work confidently in the Unity interface
-<LI>Understand Level Design tools
-<LI>Learn how to create interactive 3D Worlds
-<LI>Work with meshes, animations, materials, textures, and more
-<LI>Learn how to build a simple game
-<LI>Explore useful tips and tricks for accelerating your workflow
-<LI>Getting started at creating game logic and functionality </LI></UL></DIV>
+<LI>Set up your computing environment and install TensorFlow
+<LI>Build simple TensorFlow graphs for everyday computations
+<LI>Apply logistic regression for classification with TensorFlow
+<LI>Design and train a multilayer neural network with TensorFlow
+<LI>Understand intuitively convolutional neural networks for image recognition
+<LI>Bootstrap a neural network from simple to more accurate models
+<LI>Learn to use TensorFlow with other types of networks
+<LI>Program networks with SciKit-Flow, a high-level interface to TensorFlow </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-Unity Fundamentals is targeted at complete newcomers to the Unity engine, including students and hobbyists seeking to enter the games industry.
-This course requires no previous Unity or game development experience.
+If you are a data scientist who performs machine learning on a regular basis, are familiar with deep neural networks, and now aim to gain expertise in working with convoluted neural networks, then this course is for you.
+Some familiarity with C++ or Python is assumed.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-Software Required (With version mentioned)

-Unity version 5.6 or higher

-OS required

-Windows 7, 8, or 10
-(64-bit)
-Mac OS X 10.9 or
-higher
+Tensor Flow
 ## Related Products
 * [Introduction To Unity® For Absolute Beginners [Video]](https://www.packtpub.com/application-development/introduction-to-unity-for-absolute-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781838648718)